gch910/cloudify-aa/README.md

 The app was built using Python / Flask on the back end with a postgreSQL database.
 Back end structure is RESTful and all the data requests use AJAX and are fulfilled with a JSON API.
 Associations are used to prefetch data in order to minimize SQL queries to the database.

 #### Front end
-The front end is built completely in [React.js][React] and JavaScript and utilizes Redux for global state management.
+The front end is built completely in React / JavaScript and utilizes Redux for global state management.
 React's virtual DOM allows for very fast rerendering without requiring new pages to be sent from the server.
 Even modals appear/disappear using React rather than toggling CSS display properties.

 <!-- GETTING STARTED -->